basecamelectronics/sbgc32-serial-api/examples/Arduino/MimicControl/README.md

 - Arduino Mega 2560

-- 2 potentimeters (or encoders with analog output), connect GND, +3.3 V to the side outputs of potentiometers
+- 2 potentiometers (or encoders with analog output), connect GND, +3.3 V to the side outputs of potentiometers

 - 2 Buttons (Menu, Rec)